Genetic Counseling

 Essential Functions

-In order to successfully complete the degree requirements for the curriculum for the Master of Science (M.S.) in Genetic Counseling Program, students must complete the academic and clinical practice requirements of the program in preparation to practice as an entry-level genetic counselor (s).
-As defined by the program's accrediting body, the Accreditation Council for Genetic Counseling, an entry level genetic counselor may demonstrate mastery of a broad body of genetics knowledge, and develop skills in the following domains: Genetic Expertise and Analysis; Interpersonal, Psychosocial and Counseling Skills; Education; and Professional Development and Practice.
-Graduate training is a rigorous and intense training process that places specific requirements and demands on enrolled students.
-The essential functions below extend beyond academic requirements for admission and are standards that all enrolled students must possess in order to successfully complete graduate training.
-All genetic counseling students must meet the following requirements:
+In order to successfully complete the degree requirements for the curriculum for the Master of Science (M.S.) in Genetic Counseling Program, students must complete the academic and clinical practice requirements of the program in preparation to practice as an entry-level genetic counselor.
+As defined by the program's accrediting body, the Accreditation Council for Genetic Counseling, an entry-level genetic counselor must develop proficiency in 25 practice-based competencies within the following 7 domains: Genetics and Genomics Expertise, Risk Assessment, Counseling, Communication, Research, and Professional Identity.

 • Communicate effectively and sensitively with patients and members of the health care team.

-• Possess the mental capacity for critical thinking including the ability to assimilate, analyze, synthesize, and integrate concepts and to problem solve in a timely fashion.
+• Possess the mental capacity for critical thinking including the ability to assimilate, analyze, synthesize, and integrate concepts and to problem-solve in a timely fashion.

 • Possess the emotional health and psychological stability required for full utilization of his/her intellectual abilities, exercise good judgement, prompt completion of all responsibilities and the development of mature, sensitive and effective relationships with patients and other members of the health care team.